cjcombsMedia/cjcombsMedia/README.md

                         when: "UTC2015",
                         awardName: "Allstate ITSM High5"
                       },
- challenge: "Converting all of my PowerShell to MANY different versions of code for automation so the world can use and speed up their lives"
+ challenge: "Converting all of my PowerShell to MANY different versions of code for the world" }
-}
 ```